idyweb/alx-low_level_programming/README.md

-This is the readme for FUNCTIONS NESTED LOOPS.
+This is a readme file for pointers arrays and strings